quicwg/base-drafts/draft-ietf-quic-transport.md

 Bits field needs to include at least 46 bits of data (or 6 bytes, less the two fixed bits).
-To ensure the stateless reset packet is not smaller than other packets received on the connection, an endpoint SHOULD also ensure the total packet length is at least the minimum chosen CID length + 22 bytes.
+To ensure the stateless reset packet is not smaller than other packets received on the connection, an endpoint SHOULD also ensure the total packet length is at least the minimum chosen CID length plus 22 bytes.
 22 bytes allows for 1 type byte, 4 packet number and data bytes, the 16 byte authentication tag, and the one extra byte to allow the peer to send a smaller stateless reset than the packet it receives.